 Download: Property Inspection Checklist

-2 pairs of eyes are better than 1 when it comes to property.
+Two pairs of eyes are better than 1 when it comes to property.

-Finally, you find the right place, in the right street at the right price.
+You go to the 4th property inspection on a Saturday.
+Finally, you find the right place, on the right street, at the right price.

 You get swept up in the excitement and are ready to sign the contract then and there…